-Yes, the following types are excluded from the E-Sign Act: Divorce paperwork, Wills and testamentary trusts, Court notices, such as briefs, pleadings, and other writings, Notice of the termination of life insurance or health insurance benefits, Notice of the termination of utility services, Notice of eviction or foreclosure, notice of repossession or default, adoption paperwork, recall notices for a product, documents required to accompany the transport or handling of hazardous materials.
+Yes, the following types are excluded from the E-Sign Act: Divorce paperwork, Wills and testamentary trusts, Court notices, such as briefs, pleadings, and other writings, Notice of the termination of life insurance or health insurance benefits, Notice of the termination of utility services, Notice of eviction or foreclosure, a notice of repossession or default, adoption paperwork, recall notices for a product, documents required to accompany the transport or handling of hazardous materials.

 Yes, SignDoc software is legally binding and 100% UETA and ESIGN compliant.
-Every contract you sign with our software also comes with a digital signing certificate so you have an electronic record of the transaction.
+Every contract you sign with our software also comes with a digital signing certificate, so you have an electronic record of the transaction.